NewValleyChurch/documentation-theme-jekyll/pages/network/network-change-log.md

 toc: false
 ---

+## 9-19-2018

+-	// Installed Atom.io on MediaOne to facilitate hardware flashing of Sonoff WIFI switching relays.

 ## 9-13-2018

 -	// Installed Draw.io on MediaOne as a desktop solution for diagrams rather than using the online version.